Kaizen86/Python-Discord-Bot/README.md

 * Because of this external file, I would need to run `git add api_secret.token` to add the file to a commit.
 * Using a throwaway test bot account and dedicated server to make a leak of the token an insignificant event.

-**If you find a security buga anywhere please contact me about it directly.**
+**If you find a security bugs anywhere please contact me about it directly.**

 ## Commands
 Below is a copy of the bot help, containing a list of commands.